These are some of the most Frequently Asked Questions received by Global Special Effects about our SnowMasters® product line.

 We have tested 200 feet, but in theory it should work up to 1000 feet.

 We have pumped 75 feet but in theory it should work up to 200 feet.

-Because this item has wearable parts such as the values in the pump, we can only warrantee them for one year.
-If the pump is run dry the warrantee is voided.
+Because this item has wearable parts such as the values in the pump, we can only warranty them for 30 days.
+If the pump is run dry the warranty is voided.

-First, the warrantee is voided.
+First, the warranty is voided.
 After 10 minutes on dry use, a thermal switch will actuate and shut down the auto refill station.
 It will require a cool down period of 20 minutes.